Chicken Katsu Sauce (Tonkatsu Sauce)

 This easy chicken katsu sauce recipe is simple, and anyone can make it successfully when they know what to do.
 If you like Bulldog tonkatsu sauce, you’ll love this homemade.

-It is easy to make, and making delicious homemade katsu sauce takes only five minutes and is simply a matter of mixing the ingredients in a bowl.
+It is easy to make, and making it takes only five minutes.
+It is simply a matter of mixing the ingredients in a bowl.
 No cooking is needed!

-Chicken katsu sauce uses commonly available ingredients like soy sauce, ketchup, sugar, and Worcestershire sauce, these are simple ingredients that can be found in most grocery stores.
-Only 4 ingredients and you have a tasty katsu sauce for chicken.
+Katsu sauce uses commonly available ingredients like soy sauce, ketchup, sugar, and Worcestershire sauce, these are simple ingredients that can be found in most grocery stores.
+Only 4 ingredients and you have a tasty sauce.

 It is versatile and can be used for much more than just over crispy chicken: it’s amazing on other fried dishes, on rice, in curry, and as a dipping sauce.
 Some people even love it over fries!